-- Identity cards which do not meet the requirements set out in Article 3 shall cease to be valid at their expiry or by [ten years after the date of application of this Regulation], whichever is earlier. - 2.
-By way of derogation from paragraph 1: - (a) identity cards which do not meet the minimum security standards set out in part 2 of ICAO document 9303 or which do not include a functional MRZ, as defined in paragraph 3, shall cease to be valid at their expiry or by [five years after the date of application of this Regulation], whichever is earlier; - (b) identity cards of persons aged 70 and above at [the date of application of this Regulation], which meet the minimum security standards set out in part 2 of ICAO document 9303 and which have a functional MRZ, as defined in paragraph 3, shall cease to be valid at their expiry.
+- 1. Identity cards which do not meet the requirements set out in Article 3 shall cease to be valid at their expiry or by 3 August 2031, whichever is earlier. - 2.
+By way of derogation from paragraph 1: - (a) identity cards which do not meet the minimum security standards set out in part 2 of ICAO document 9303 or which do not include a functional MRZ, as defined in paragraph 3, shall cease to be valid at their expiry or by 3 August 2026, whichever is earlier; - (b) identity cards of persons aged 70 and above at 2 August 2021, which meet the minimum security standards set out in part 2 of ICAO document 9303 and which have a functional MRZ, as defined in paragraph 3, shall cease to be valid at their expiry.

-- 3. For the purpose of paragraph 2, a functional MRZ shall mean: - (a) a machine-readable zone compliant with part 3 of ICAO document 9303; or - (b) any other machine-readable zone for which the issuing Member State notifies the rules required for reading and displaying the information contained therein, unless a Member State notifies the Commission, by [the date of application of this Regulation], of its lack of capacity to read and display this information.
+- 3. For the purpose of paragraph 2, a functional MRZ shall mean: - (a) a machine-readable zone compliant with ICAO document 9303; or - (b) any other machine-readable zone for which the issuing Member State notifies the rules required for reading and displaying the information contained therein.